 CWCT245 is an introductory course into Artificial Intelligence (AI) and Machine learning (ML) with a Cybersecurity perspective.
 You will understand terms of Artificial Intelligence (AI), Machine Language (ML), Big Data, block chain and lean how to practically apply them in activities including Classification, Intent Based Networking, Deep Learning, and Unsupervised Machine Learning.
 You will develop practical ways to use AI to enhance your work, integrate your processes with block chain through Simba Chain, and understand ML techniques.
 You should be comfortable with College Algebra before taking this course.
 CWCT245 is a required course in the Cybersecurity AI Track.

 This course covers basic hardware-based authentication framework using state of art hardware security primitives such as strong physical unclonable functions (PUFs) for enhanced security for Internet of Things (IOT) devices.
 The course will overview new authentication techniques, incorporating lightweight cryptographic primitives with PUFs, and novel pre-boot authentication and storage encryption functions using trusted platform modules (TPM), and will include hands on labs on IoTs platforms to evaluate security vulnerabilities and develop countermeasures.
 CWCT250 is a required course for the Cybersecurity-Artificial Intelligence (CS_AI) track.

-This course prepare trainees with proficient knowledge, skills, and ability towards the EC-Council Computer Hacking Forensic Investigator (CHFI).
-Topics includes forensics law, regulations, and procedures, forensic tools, media analysis, OS forensics, application forensics, network forensics and password cracking.
-CWCT255 is a required course for the Cybersecurity- Digital Forensic (CS_DA) track.
+This course prepares trainees with proficient knowledge, skills, and ability towards the EC-Council Computer Hacking Forensic Investigator (CHFI).
+Topics include forensics law, regulations, and procedures, forensic tools (Autopsy), media analysis, OS forensics, application forensics, network forensics and password cracking.
+CWCT255 is a required course for the Cybersecurity- Digital Forensic (CS_DF) track.